browserengineering/book/book/browsersandweb.md

 *   Its unit of information is a _web page_, which is identified uniquely by its unique URL (_not_ by its content, which as mentioned above may be dynamic).
 *   Web pages are _documents_ written in HTML.
-*   Web pages can refer to auxiliary assets via URL (such as images, video, CSS, and JavaScript) that are needed for their functionality.
+*   Web pages can refer, via URL, to auxiliary assets such as images, video, CSS, and JavaScript, that are needed for their functionality.
 *   Web pages _refer to each other_ other with hyperlinks.
-*   The user views and navigates web pages through a _browser_, also referred to as a _user agent_.
+*   The user views and navigates web pages through a _browser_, which is also sometimes called the _user agent_.
+*   All APIs on the web are open, standardized and free to use or re-use.

+[^key-web-properties]: It’s worth repeating here that this definition is not [accidental and is part of the original design of the web.
+The fact that the web not only survived but thrived during the process of "virtualization" of hosting and content further demonstrates the elegance and effectiveness of its original design.

-One might try to argue that HTTP, URLs and hyperlinking are the only truly essential parts of the Web; they might also argue that a browser is not strictly necessary, since conceptually websites exist independently of the browser for them, and could in principle self-render through dedicated applications[^17].
+One might try to argue that HTTP, URLs and hyperlinking are the only truly essential parts of the Web, or  also argue that a browser is not strictly necessary, since conceptually websites exist independently of the browser for them, and could in principle self-render through dedicated applications[^dedicated-applications].
 In other words, one could try to separate out the networking and rendering aspects of the web; likewise, one could abstract the concept of linking and networking from the particular choice of protocols and data formats.
 In theory it is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
 For example, JavaScript might eventually be replaced by another language or technology, HTTP by some other protocol, or HTML by its successor.

+[^dedicated-applications]: For example, if you’re using an installed PWA, are you using a browser?

-In practice, it is not really the case that networking and rendering are separated, and there are in fact critical inter-dependencies  - for example, HTML plays a critical role in both rendering and links.
+In practice, it is not really the case that networking and rendering are separated, and there are in fact important inter-dependencies---for example, HTML plays a critical role in both rendering and hyperlinks.
 It’s best to just consider browsers, HTML (and CSS and JavaScript) part of the core definition of the web.
 In any case, as with all technology, the web continues to evolve.
 The above definition may change over time, but for the purposes of this book, it’s a pretty good one.

 Technological precursors
 ========================